-This Handbook has been specifically designed as a source of detailed reference information for first year re-enrolling undergraduate and postgraduate students.
+This Handbooks has been specifically designed as a source of detailed reference information for first year, re-enrolling undergraduate and postgraduate students.

-Separate Handbooks are published for: Arts and Social Sciences Built Environment Commerce and Economics Engineering Law Medicine Science Australian Graduate School of Management (AGSM) Australian Taxation Studies Program (ATAX) College of Fine Arts (COFA) University College, Australian Defence Force Academy (ADFA)
+Separate Handbooks are published for: Arts and Social Sciences Built Environment College of Fine Arts Commerce and Economics Engineering Law Medicine Science Australian Graduate School of Management (AGSM) Australian Taxation Studies Program (ATAX) University College, Australian Defence Force Academy(ADFA) General Education.

-General Education

 For further information about the University - its organisation; staff members; description of disciplines; scholarships; prizes and so on, consult the University Calendar (Summary Volume).
-For further information on student matters consult the UNSW Student Guide.
+For further information on student matters, consult the UNSW Student Guide.